 It addresses the current knowledge gap by interfacing the registration of specific material properties within an individual resource, with the design-led optimisation of architectural elements.
 Bridging this gap enables the rethinking of the design and fabrication of glulam elements to radically minimise their material intensity by strategizing material grading and bending.

-(P2) develops the second level of the eco-metabolistic framework that captures and instrumentalises the temporal plasticity of designed bio-based materials while expanding the concept of designed heterogeneous material systems.
+Biopolymer track develops the second level of the Eco-Metabolistic framework that captures and instrumentalises the temporal plasticity of designed bio-based materials while expanding the concept of designed heterogeneous material systems.

 It engages the scale of the architectural enclosure and uses functionally graded chitin-based cellulose-reinforced bio-polymer as case to develop methods for predicting, designing and grading the lifespans of bio-based materials.